j-krl/connect4AI/README.md

-To run, run the command `python3 connect4.py`.
+To run, run the command `python connect4.py`.
+Must have NumPy installed.
+Install using pip with `pip install numpy`